Clifford Ball (aviation): Building an airport

 Ball and Peat became partners with a common goal.
 They had several meetings with local Congressman M Clyde Kelly to convince Kelly of the benefits in bringing aviation to the Pittsburgh area.
 Ball and Peat would continue to lobby for aviation with local business men while Kelly took it to congress.
 In 1924 Ball and Peat began to raise money to expand the airfield.
 Ball mortgaged everything he owned and they borrowed the rest.
 They used the money to buy the property from Neal for $35,000 in August 1925.
-(Neal used this seed money to start Jefferson Memorial Cemetery nearby) Ball was president and Peat was vice-president of the new Pittsburgh-McKeesport air field PMA.
-PMA started out on 25 acres.
+(Neal used this seed money to start Jefferson Memorial Cemetery nearby) Ball was president and Peat was vice-president of the new Pittsburgh-McKeesport air field (PMA).
+The airfield started out on 25 acres.
 They used the leftover money from the purchase of the property along with additional funding, from Sam Brendel, Neel and Ball's brother Albert Ball, and they erected a building that was used as a combination machine shop, concession stand and living quarters for pilots.
 Peat cut down trees and ran a tractor filling in ditches adding an additional 18 acres of useful space to the airfield.
 Ball would stage aerial stunts and plane rides as well as running the concession stand.
 In 1925 Ball hired a secretary, Helen Marie Stinner (later his wife), who also acted as gatekeeper and ticket taker.